November 22, 2024

 HAVA-Lab: Pioneering research on Human-Aligned Video-AI

 Under the leadership of Prof. Dr. Cees Snoek, the head of the ELLIS unit Amsterdam, the newly-formed HAVA-Lab aims to define human-aligned video-AI, develop computable models, and examine the factors influencing its societal acceptance.
-The HAVA-Lab embodies this interdisciplinary approach, drawing expertise from all seven faculties of the University of Amsterdam (UvA), which is aligned with the recently introduced interdisciplinary track facilitating PhD candidates and Postdocs aiming to foster research collaborations in fields traditionally not associated with machine learning/AI, such as law, biology, social sciences, and humanities.
+The HAVA-Lab embodies this interdisciplinary approach, drawing expertise from all seven faculties of the University of Amsterdam (UvA), which is aligned with the recently introduced interdisciplinary track of the European Laboratory for Learning and Intelligent Systems (ELLIS) facilitating PhD candidates and Postdocs aiming to foster research collaborations in fields traditionally not associated with machine learning/AI, such as law, biology, social sciences, and humanities.
 This project is the first at UvA to involve all seven faculties, highlighting the significance of interdisciplinary collaboration to address complex societal challenges.

 Video-AI - A Powerful AI Application